bappy392/Class-54-Linq-C-/README.md

-This is for LINQ as C# tecnology.
+This is for LINQ as C# tecnology updates commit.